Class P4

 P4::host -> string

 Contains the name of the current host.
-It defaults to the value of P4HOST taken from any P4CONFIG file present, or from the environment as per the usual Helix Server convention.
-Must be called before connecting to the Helix Server.
+It defaults to the value of P4HOST taken from any P4CONFIG file present, or from the environment as per the usual Helix Core Server convention.
+Must be called before connecting to the Helix Core Server.

 <?php